 Day 1 - Angkor Archeological Park

-Siem Reap Travel Guide Tip: A hostel is a low-priced shared accommodation that provides essentials like sleep and a bath.
-If you are a budget traveler, book a hostel in Siem Reap.
+Siem Reap Travel Guide Tip: Alternatively, stay in a hostel.
+A hostel is an inexpensive lodging facility that provides basic amenities, such as bunk beds and shared bathrooms.
+Thus, if you are on a budget, book a hostel in Siem Reap.

 07:00 am – 07:15 am Head to Angkor Ticketing Office